evershinemj/windows/excel.md

 works
 ### many to many
 - **doesn't work** if the number of the unmerged doesn't match the number of cells of the merged if it were unmerged
-- works if the number of the unmerged does match the number of cells of the merged if it were unmerged
+- works if the number of the unmerged does match the number of cells of the merged if it were unmerged; in this case, the merged cells automatically unmerge

 ## merged to unmerged
 ### one to one